Consumers

 Why?

-Because if there are debts or charges, the creditor will have the right to take back the vehicle even if you’ve bought it and you don’t have any debts.
+Because if there are debts or charges, the creditor could ask you to pay or could take back the vehicle even if you’re now the owner it and you don’t have any debts.

-To check if there are charges or other debts on a used car or motorcycle that you want to buy, you must consult the Register of Personal and Movable Real Rights (RDPRM).
+To check if there are charges or other debts on a used car or motorcycle that you want to buy, you must consult the RDPRM.
 You have to pay a fee to do this.

-You can consult the register from the comfort of your home because it is online.
+You can consult the RDPRM from the comfort of your home because it is online.
 You can also get information by phone, mail or fax.

 4. Read and Understand the Contract

 Read the contract carefully before signing it.
 Make sure that you understand everything.
-Don’t be shy about asking the merchant or a legal professional questions.
+Don’t be shy about asking the merchant questions or consulting a legal professional.

 5. Make Sure the Contract is Complete